utxone/OPI/modules/runes_index/ord-runes/docs/src/runes/specification.md

 The `Etching` flag marks this transaction as containing an etching.

 The `Terms` flag marks this transaction's etching as having open mint terms.

-The `Turbo` flag marks this transaction's etching as opting into future protocol changes.
-These protocol changes may increase light client validation costs, or just be highly degenerate.

 The `Cenotaph` flag is unrecognized.